atomicpages/docusaurus-plugin-react-docgen-typescript/README.md

 Any pattern supported by [`fast-glob`](https://github.com/mrmlnc/fast-glob) is allowed here (including negations).

+## Generating Routes

+By enabling `createRoutes` flag in the options, the following routes will be created:

+-   `/docs/react`, listing all the components
+-   `/docs/react/{ComponentDisplayName}`, rendering the component information (name, description, props)

+You may also override the default interface by implementing the following components in your `src/components` folder:

+-   `<ReactComponentList />`
+-   `<ReactComponent />`
+-   `<PropTable />`

 ## Reading Annotations

 Using the default settings, annotations are stored inside of the `.docusaurus` directory.
 The